codeunion/javascript-exercises/interacting_with_the_user/querying_the_dom/README.md

 // <ul id=​"fruit-list">​…​</ul>
 ```

-Search suggestion: `javascript find elements by id using querySelector`
+Search suggestion: `css selector to find elements by id`

 > Don't forget to prepend your id selector with a `#`!